libmapper/libmapper/doc/tutorials/tutorial_c.md

     void mapper_signal_update_float( mapper_signal sig, float value );

-So in the "sensor 1 voltage" example, assuming in "do stuff" we have some code which reads sensor 1's value into a float variable called `v1`, the loop becomes:
+So in the "sensor 1" example, assuming in "do stuff" we have some code which reads sensor 1's value into a float variable called `v1`, the loop becomes:

     while ( !done ) {
         mapper_device_poll( my_device, 50 );
         float v1 = read_sensor_1();
-        mapper_signal_update_float( sensor1_voltage, v1 );
+        mapper_signal_update_float( sensor1, v1 );
     }

-This is about all that is needed to expose sensor 1's voltage to the network as a mappable parameter.
+This is about all that is needed to expose sensor 1's value to the network as a mappable parameter.
 The _libmapper_ GUI can now map this value to a receiver, where it could control a synthesizer parameter or change the brightness of an LED, or whatever else you want to do.